google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

       event.waitUntil(promiseChain);

-In each of pages, we listen for these messages by adding a message event
+In each of the pages, we listen for messages by adding a message event
 listener:

         navigator.serviceWorker.addEventListener('message', function(event) {